Mithun1508/Mithun1508/README.md

  👯 I’m looking to collaborate on open-source projects On GitHub and willing to work on cutting edge technologies

- 💻  I am very precise and more presentable in Expressing My ideas/Process thinking out of box and getting things done
+ 💻  I am very precise and more presentable in Expressing My ideas/thought Process thinking out of box and getting things done

 # software development:-